Connect with us

 The brothers combined for 54 homers that year, the most ever hit by a pair of siblings playing for the same team.

-Recent winners of the award include Jose Cuas and Trey Mancini.
+Recent recipients include Tim Hill, Liam Hendriks, Jose Cuas, and Trey Mancini.

 Here are a few related stories you might also like: